 Inside Kapellan á Kirkjubæjarklaustri - the Chapel at Kirkjubæjarklaustur - a model of the old church

 Finally, the volcanic eruption ended on February 7th, 1784.
 Hard times followed and ice-cold winters, and what we in Iceland call Móðuharðindin - the Calamity of the Mist - which went as far as Siberia.
-In Scotland, there was crop failure due to the mist.
+In Scotland, a crop failure occurred due to the mist.

 The gravestone of Rev. Jón Steingrímsson